Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Kentavious Caldwell-Pope Insights vs. the Timberwolves

-- Giving up 44.7 rebounds per game, the Timberwolves are the 22nd-ranked team in the NBA.
+- The Timberwolves are the 10th-ranked team in the league, allowing 25.0 assists per game.

-- The Timberwolves give up 25 assists per game, 10th-ranked in the league.

-- The Timberwolves give up 12.3 made 3-pointers per game, 16th-ranked in the NBA.
+- The Timberwolves are the 16th-ranked squad in the NBA at allowing threes, conceding 12.3 made 3-pointers per contest.

 Kentavious Caldwell-Pope vs. the Timberwolves